 The School has a Complaints Policy which is shown below, if you wish to enquire about the number of formal complaints the School have received in the past 12 months you should contact the School Office who will be able to provide this information.

 Please address any enquiries to the School Office.

-If you wish for a staff member to administer medication to your son/daughter, please complete the Medication Administration Permission form which is downloadable from this page and return it to school as soon as possible.
+If you wish for a staff member to administer prescribed medication to your son/daughter, please complete the downloadable Medication Administration Permission form and return it to school as soon as possible.

 All current school policies are available to download below, and are also available on request from the School Office.

 You can access our current school policies here:

 |Admissions, Attendance and Children Missing from Education Policy||View/Download|

 |Covid Secure Statement 2021||View/Download|

 |Educational Visits - Local Learning Area||View/Download|